Colonisation of Africa: Stephanie Terreni Brown

 Stephanie Terreni Brown is an academic in the field of colonialism.
 In her 2014 paper she examines how sanitation and dirt is used in colonial narratives through the example of Kampala.

-Brown describes abjection as the process whereby one group others or dehumanizes another.
+Brown describes abjection as the process whereby one group others or dehumanises another.
 Those who are deemed abject are often avoided by others and seen as inferior.
 Abjectivication is continually used as a mechanism to dominate a group of people and control them.
 In the case of colonialism, she argues that it is used by the west to dominate over and control the indigenous population of Africa.

 Abjectivication through discourses of dirt and sanitation are used to draw distinctions between the Western governing figures and the local population.
 Dirt being seen as something out of place, whilst cleanliness being attributed to the “in group”, the colonisers, and dirt being paralleled with the indigenous people.
 The reactions of disgust and displeasure to dirt and uncleanliness are often linked social norms and the wider cultural context, shaping the way in which Africa is still thought of today.

 Brown discusses how the colonial authorities were only concerned with constructing a working sewage system to cater for the colonials and were not concerned with the Ugandan population.
 This rhetoric of sanitation is important because it is seen as a key part of modernity and being civilised.
-The lack of sanitation and proper sewage systems symbolize that Africans are savages and uncivilised, playing a central role in how the west justified the case of the civilising process.
+The lack of sanitation and proper sewage systems symbolise that Africans are savages and uncivilised, playing a central role in how the west justified the case of the civilising process.
 Brown refers to this process of abjectification using discourses of dirt as a physical and material legacy of colonialism that is still very much present in Kampala and other African cities today.